cyber-dojo/cyber-dojo/CONTRIBUTING.md

 src/commander
 src/versioner
 ```

+Each directory holds a git repo with a `build_test_tag_publish.sh` script
+which is used to
+- build the docker-service image
+- run its tests
+- if they pass, tag the image using the git commit sha
+- if running on ci, push the image to dockerhub
+- if running on ci, publish the image to [https://beta.cyber-dojo.org](https://beta.cyber-dojo.org)

 You will need to read [versioner's README](https://github.com/cyber-dojo/versioner/blob/master/README.md)
 to learn how to to run a local cyber-dojo server which uses locally built images.